paDIYs/MicroGazer/README.md

 ##### Dropbox API

-We must create un APP on our Dropbox account [https://www.dropbox.com/developers](https://www.dropbox.com/developers) Now we will use pipt to intall the Dropbox SDk
+We must create un APP on our Dropbox account [https://www.dropbox.com/developers](https://www.dropbox.com/developers) Now we will use pip to intall the Dropbox SDk

     opkg update
     opkg install distribute